 A Comparative Study of Tree Generative Kernels for Gene Function Prediction

-In this report we perform a comparative study of kernel functions
+In this report we perform a comparative study of kernel functionsdefined on generative models with the goal to embed phylogenetic information

 into a discriminative learning approach.
 We describe three generative